souravPotbhare/Calculator/README.md

 # Calculator
-made BMI calculator using HTML, CSS and JavaScript with nodejs
+Normal Calc & BMI Calc using HTML CSS and Node

 # for now there are only 2 Calculators
 1. Normal Addition Calculator
 2. Bmi Calculator

-# I will try to add more types of Calculator as and when I get the time
+# I will try to add more types of Calculators as and when I get the time